Team Engleberts Kayaks From The Mountains to The Sea - Week 1

 Temp: Hi 49 Low 42 Large Waves/Cloudy/Windy with Gust to 40 mph/Small Craft Advisory

 You can continue to follow Team Engleberts trip from the mountains to the sea here.

-Thanks for reading, you can find out more about caring for your sunglasses here.
+Thanks for reading, you can check out our super cool wooden sunglasses here.
+You can find out more about caring for your sunglasses here.
 You can read about the different types of wood used to make sunglasses here.
 You can read more about the advantages of Engleberts Premium Wooden Sunglasses here.
 You can read about why the sun is brighter in the fall and winter here.